-- 1. With a single keypress, import a Web page, mail messages, a scrap of text, or any file on your Mac. - 2.
+- With a single keypress, import a Web page, mail messages, a scrap of text, or any file on your Mac. - 2.
 EagleFiler stores them in an open format: regular files and folders that are fully accessible to your other applications. - 3.
 Optionally: encrypt the files, add tags, notes, color-coded labels, and other metadata. - 4.
 Browse by folder or by tag, or use the live search to find the information you need (faster than Spotlight). - 5.
 View, edit, or create documents directly in EagleFiler's streamlined interface, or double-click to edit using a more specialized application.

 What can you do with EagleFiler?
-EagleFiler is a digital filing cabinet, a research assistant, and a snippet collector.
-You can use it to write a journal, track all the files for a project or job, save your favorite Web articles, store financial statements, run a paperless office, plan a trip, collect your course notes, archive your e-mail correspondence, search mailing list archives, research a purchase, remember recipes to cook or books to read, store scientific papers, gather legal case notes, or assemble a scrapbook.
+EagleFiler is a digital filing cabinet, an information organizer, and a snippet manager.
+You can use it to write a journal, track the files for a project or job, save your favorite Web pages locally, store financial statements, run a paperless office, plan a trip, archive your e-mail correspondence, search mailing list archives, or research a purchase.
+Use EagleFiler as a bookmark manager, a recipe database, and an issue tracker.
+Store scientific papers, assemble a scrapbook, or gather notes for a legal case or college course.
 It's the most flexible tool on your Mac.